 - All nine Bay Area counties increased their percent of monitored air days with “Good” quality from 2015 to 2016, except San Mateo County.

-- Tons of waste disposed in San Mateo County increased 2.2% in 2016.
-This is partially due to population growth as well as an increase in business related disposal and enhanced recycling programs.
+- Tons of waste disposed in San Mateo County increased 2.6% in 2017 compared to 2016.
+This is partially due to population growth as well as an increase in business related disposal and enhanced recycling programs (recycling materials that otherwise would not have been included in the waste stream).

-- According to a 2014 study of the composition of solid waste in California, over 17% is paper, at least 16% is food, and approximately 10% is plastic.
+- According to a 2014 study of the composition of California’s solid waste, over 17% is paper, at least 16% is food, and approximately 10% is plastic.

 - The per capita disposal rate increased by 1.5% in San Mateo County and 5% for the state of California from 2015 to 2016.
 CalRecycle suggests that this increase is due to growth in the labor market, real estate market, and construction.